KangruiRen0102/KangruiRen0102.github.io/_pages/about.md

   The work analyzed the performance of active learning labeling costs reduction using AIFT algorithm in a medical imaging case study.

 - [Predicting-climate-change-driven-changes-in-plant-distribution](https://drive.google.com/file/d/1epxWRMVJHSaiT6j6yeoh8Zhmpd8TRDs2/view?usp=sharing)
-  The work raised a proposal of methodology of using deep learning to predict climate change effects on local ecosystem distribution.
+  The work raised a proposal for a methodology of using deep learning to predict climate change effects on local ecosystem distribution.

 - [Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation](https://github.com/KangruiRen0102/Neural-Symbolic-Reasoning-for-Handwritten-Expression-Evaluation)
   The work conducted experiments on inverse neural symbolic logical reasoning for handwritten expressions with DeepProbLog and discovered limitations of gradient semiring in nonelementary arithmetic reasoning.

 - [Obstacle visual detection and multimodal interaction of quadruped bionic robot](https://www.yobotics.cn/)
-  The goal of this work is to take Li-DAR/Infrared based visual multi-modal Quadruped Bionic Robot perception learning and obstacle detection.
+  This work aims to take Li-DAR/Infrared based visual multi-modal Quadruped Bionic Robot perception learning and obstacle detection.
-  I am mainly engaged in system algorithm construction and multi-modal perception analysis related work.
+  I am mainly engaged in system algorithm construction and multi-modal perception analysis.

 # 🎖 Honours and Awards